-Joshua Francis is an arts producer and events organiser advocating for LGBTIQ+ and multicultural communities.
+Kin Francis is an arts producer and events organiser advocating for LGBTIQ+ and multicultural communities.
 They are a participant in the Victorian Independent Producers Initiative presented by Theatre Network Australia.
-Josh has worked across Australia and internationally with organisations such as Arts Centre Melbourne, Next Wave, Multicultural Arts Victoria, Battersea Arts Centre and Komunitas Salihara.
-Josh’s practice of producing performance, community gatherings and research has been funded by the Australia Council for the Arts, Creative Victoria, Asialink and local government.
+Kin has worked across Australia and internationally with organisations such as Arts Centre Melbourne, Next Wave, Multicultural Arts Victoria, Battersea Arts Centre and Komunitas Salihara.
+Kin’s practice of producing performance, community gatherings and research has been funded by the Australia Council for the Arts, Creative Victoria, Asialink and local government.

 Jo Ze SpArks